ppribadi/casestudy_bikeshare/README.md

 ![Ride Count by Rider type and Bike type](Figures/Ride_Count_by_BikeType_RiderType.png)
 ##### Observations:

-- Rideable type docked_bike was intitially the only type but is getting phased out.
+- Rideable type docked_bike was initially the only type but is getting phased out.
 The casual members are slower to phase out docked_bike type.
 - Classic_bike becomes most popular but electric_bike is gaining popularity.
-- It is surprising that annual member which I perceive as communters choose to use classic bike over electric in comparison to casual members.
+- It is surprising that annual member which I perceive as commuters choose to use classic bike over electric in comparison to casual members.
 Need to explore further on the motivation of choosing bike types such as bike for health, or leisure, or cost/ availability factors.
 (It is beyond scope for this analysis, but in reality, it is a import question.)
 - The number of rides corresponds to seasons.
 The rides peaked in July and August months and lowest during December through February.
 The ride number patterns are very similar between casual riders and members.
 ##### Conclusion:
-    The ride counts between memembr and casual rider are actually quite similar.
+    The ride counts between member and casual rider are actually quite similar.
 This is good news, since that also means there are many casual riders that are already familiar with using bike sharing services.
 We just need to find out further what will motivate them to commit to membership.

 ### Ride Duration Stats by Rider type and Bike type
 ![Ride Duration Stats (min max) by Rider type and Bike type](Figures/Ride_Duration_by_BikeType_RiderType_minmax.png)